Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Festool TS55

-Best track saw system - Festool TS 55
+Festool TS 55

 Overview

 It’s worth knowing that Festool has the most variations in track saws of any manufacturer.
-And they also feature a top notch reputation and distribution channel (read: warranty and repairs).
+And they also feature a top-notch reputation and distribution channel (read: warranty and repairs).

-But first, for some metric clarity, the 55 vs. 75 models is simply the maximum depth of cut (2-1/8″ vs. 3″).
+But first, for some metric clarity, the 55 vs. 75 models are simply the maximum depth of cut (2-1/8″ vs. 3″).

 Key Features